yairgil/azure-docs/articles/azure-monitor/platform/alerts-smart-detections-migration.md

 }
 ```

-**ActionGroupCreationPolicy** selects the policy for migrating the email settings in the Smart Detection Rules into action groups.
+**ActionGroupCreationPolicy** selects the policy for migrating the email settings in the Smart Detection rules into action groups.
 Allowed values are **'Auto'** for using the default action groups as described in this document, or **'Custom'**, for creating all alert rules with the action group specified in **'customActionGroupName'**.
 If **ActionGroupCreationPolicy** is not specified, 'Auto' policy is used.

 ## Viewing your Smart Alerts after the migration